 The College Baseball Blog breaks down the top players in the College World Series who need to be watched on each squad.
 If these players have a big week, then their respective teams will be in excellent shape to walk away with a National Championship.
-Read the rest of this entry »
+Continue reading CWS Players to Watch (Bracket 1)

 I asked all our writers for their thoughts on what teams would make the College World Series in Omaha.
 Our writers have some interesting views of the Tournament with some people picking Dallas Baptist to make it to Omaha which would be a huge shocker for me.
-Read the rest of this entry »
+Continue reading CBB Predictions for the CWS

 Cal State Fullerton ended the regular season with a record of 33-23 and in the Big West Conference; they finished fifth with a record of 10-11.
 Now, normally that kind of resume gets you a note saying that y’all will be spending the summer at home.
 However, Cal-Sate Fullerton has history on it side, they will be making their 15 appearances at the College World Series in Omaha, Nebraska.
 Cal-State Fullerton and Omaha have become synonymous when talking about the College World Series.